SubmarinerApp/Submariner/README.md

 1. Clone recursively (i.e. `git clone --recursive`).
 Failing that, initialize submodules recursively (`git submodule update --init --recursive`).

-2. You need to build SFBAudioEngine's dependencies first. `cd SFBAudioEngine` and then `make -C XCFrameworks`.

-3. Use Xcode or `xcbuild` to build.
+2. Use Xcode or `xcbuild` to build.

+It is recommended you do `git config core.hooksPath .githooks` to avoid commiting your developer ID.
+Doing so isn't fatal (it's not a secret), but it is annoying for other contributors.

 ## Third-Party

-This project includes the following libraries via a submodule:
+### Vendored

+* MGScopeBar by Matt Gemmell
+* PXSourceList by Alex Rozanski, Stefan Vogt
-* SFBAudioEngine by Stephen F. Booth ([https://github.com/sbooth/SFBAudioEngine](https://github.com/sbooth/SFBAudioEngine))
+* ColumnSplitView by Matt Gallagher

-More libraries are vendored (...and likely outdated), see copyright headers on files.

 ## Release Notes: